Customize Your Training with Exercise Variations (Easier & Harder)

 It’s better to choose an easier variation and do it well than to push yourself into something you can’t do with good form!
 Find out what’s challenging for you and be patient – you will get stronger with persistence and time.
 Check this list of common bodyweight exercise mistakes to make sure your form is on point!

-If you’re looking for an individualized bodyweight workout plan, check out the 12-week home workout plan in the Results App!
+If you’re looking for an individualized bodyweight workout plan, check out the 12-week home workout plan in the adidas Training app!